 Medical alert companies have helped keep the elderly and disabled safe for decades.
 Dozens of companies offer service, but only a few stand out as truly valuable.
 Too many of these providers have let their equipment and options get outdated—making them way less useful.

-We like Bay Alarm Medical for their experience in the industry and commitment to giving the best service.
+We like Medical Guardian for their experience in the industry and commitment to giving the fastest response time.

 Newer company that's providing better care and equipment than most competitors